Where to Stay in Bali with Kids? How to Choose the Perfect Area for Your Family Vacation.

 If you want to experience the culture but still have all the mod cons, Ubud is a great place to stay for a few nights; if you want to experience what Bali was like 20 years ago and see 'less staged' rice terraces, stay elsewhere.

 Note: Lots of families love the monkey forest in Ubud.
-I find them overwhelming, and think it’s better to see monkeys at Uluwatu Temple, or on the way up to Candidasa or Sideman.
+I find them overwhelming, and think it’s better to see monkeys at Uluwatu Temple, or on the way up to Candidasa or Sidemen.
 There’s also silver making in Sideman, a great and fun activity for older kids, as well as Baltik painting.

 Pros: Cultural experience with the mod cons.
 Proximity to waterfalls, temples, and rice fields.